 - Your pet is unconscious and won’t wake up.

-- Your pet has been vomiting or has had diarrhea for more than 24 hours, or she is vomiting blood.
+- Your pet has been vomiting or has had diarrhea for more than 24 hours, or is vomiting blood.

 - You suspect any broken bones.